 - (5) Historical Buildings, Structures and Sites.
 A Historic Place is allowed in all zone districts and shall comply with the use regulations of the applicable zone district.
 Applications for designation as a Historic Place, including exceptions to the Zoning Ordinance to establish conditions to protect existing features in or on a historic place without modifying the place shall be through a Special Use Permit as outlined in section 17-6-4 (16).
 (As amended by Ordinance 0-88-14 effective date 7/31/88.) - 17-5-5.
 OCCUPANCY OF TRAVEL TRAILER, MOTOR HOME, OR CAMPER UNIT.
 A travel trailer, motor home, or camper unit not located within a travel trailer campground, may be occupied for a period of time not to exceed two (2) weeks from the date that the travel trailer, motor home, or camper unit first arrives within the City.
 During such time an adequate water supply and adequate toilet facilities shall be available at all times to the occupants of the trailer.
 In no case shall occupancy of such travel trailer, motor home, or camper unit extend beyond the two week limitation set forth herein. - 17-5-6.
 STORAGE OF TRAVEL TRAILER, MOTOR HOME OR CAMPER UNIT.
 Not more than one travel trailer, motor home or camper unit per dwelling unit shall be stored on private premises in any residential zone district. - 17-5-7.
 (CN) CONSERVATION.
-(1) No building or land within the CN District shall be used and no building or structure shall be hereafter constructed or altered except for one or more of the following uses: - (a) Agricultural uses. - (b) Cemeteries and crematoriums. - (c) Single household dwellings. - (d) Child care camps. - (e) Public and private stables, including riding academies, and the keeping of only the following animals: horses, cattle, sheep, goats, Poultry, pigeons, rabbits, and chinchillas. - (1) All horses, cattle, sheep, and goats shall be kept in a fenced area.
-The minimum square footage of open lot area, not including the dwelling unit but including the garage, shall be nine thousand (9,000) square feet for the first such animal, and six thousand (6,000) square feet for each additional such animal. - (2) The use of temporary buildings or trailers for the stabling of horses in excess of one (1) fifteen (15) day period during each calendar year is prohibited.
+(1) No building or land within the CN District shall be used and no building or structure shall be hereafter constructed or altered except for one or more of the following uses: - (a) Agricultural uses. - (b) Cemeteries and crematoriums. - (c) Single household dwellings. - (d) Child care camps. - (e) Public and private stables, including riding academies, and the keeping of only the following animals: horses, cattle, sheep, goats, poultry, pigeons, rabbits, and chinchillas. - (1) All horses, cattle, sheep, and goats shall be kept in a fenced area.
+The minimum square footage of open lot area, not including the dwelling unit but including the garage, shall be nine thousand (9,000) square feet for the first such animal, and six thousand (6,000) square feet for each additional such animal.
+A minimum containment area of 300 square feet shall be provided and used for each animal and any previously constructed containment area that does not meet the minimum area requirement must be enlarged. - (2) The use of temporary buildings or trailers for the stabling of horses in excess of one (1) fifteen (15) day period during each calendar year is prohibited.